pabloswfly/pablopicazo/content/posts/2022-01-17-hi-hugo/index.markdown

 slug: []
 categories: []
 tags:
-  - ''
+  - 'first'
-  - ''
+  - 'code'
 authorTwitter: ''
 cover: ''
 description: ''
 keywords:
-  - ''
+  - 'code'
-  - ''
+  - 'first'
 readingTime: yes
-showFullContent: no
+showFullContent: yes
 ---

-This is my first blog. woohoo!
+This is my first blog post.
+Woohoo!

 Here you have some piece of code :D